msfoote/ansible/Linux/Linux_Setup.md

+# Linux Setup

+## Something

 ### Static IP Address

 Setup a static ip address after completing installation.
 Instructions taken from [this blog post](https://linuxize.com/post/how-to-configure-static-ip-address-on-ubuntu-18-04/).
 The instructions are Ubuntu Server specific.

-1. Log into the terminal of the specified machine
+Log into the terminal of the specified machine
-2. Find the network interface you want a static ip set
+Find the network interface you want a static ip set

 ```bash
 ip link
 ```

-3. Edit the `Netplan` configuration file `/etc/netplan/*.yaml`
+Edit the `Netplan` configuration file `/etc/netplan/*.yaml`

 ```bash
 sudo nano /etc/netplan/00-installer-config.yaml
 ```

-4. Revise the following text replacing any field designated as field_name
+Revise the following text replacing any field designated as field_name

 ```yml
 network: